apache/allura/Allura/docs/scm_host.rst

 These instructions are based on the documentation in `Debootstrap Chroot`_.  and `OpenLDAPServer`_.

-#.
-Install debootstrap schroot
+Install debootstrap and schroot: :program:`aptitude install debootstrap schroot`

-#.
-Append the following text to the file /etc/schroot/schroot.conf
+Append the following text to the file :file:`/etc/schroot/schroot.conf`

 .. code-block:: ini